 The Cradle of Humankind comprises 47,000 hectares of rural and wilderness land, listed by UNESCO as a World Heritage Site on account of its extraordinary palaeontological treasures and unique landscape.
 The Cradle is a highly active scientific research area where more than 40% of all of the world’s hominid fossils have been discovered.
 3 million years of human activity have taken place in the Cradle, including the earliest known mastery of fire and human’s becoming bi-pedal.

 the park & nature reserve

-The sculpture park comprises 15 hectares of cultivated landscape and water-ways designed to showcase sculpture and give comfort to private and public visitors.
+The sculpture park comprises of cultivated landscape and water ways designed to showcase sculpture and give comfort to private and public visitors.
 The beauty and tranquility of the park are tributes to its sensitive design and fastidious upkeep.

-It is located within the Khatlhampi Private Reserve, a privately owned nature reserve which has more than 40 kilometres of walking, cycling and game driving trails through unspoiled grasslands, ancient dolomitic valleys, natural fountains, discovered and yet to be discovered caves, indigenous forests, ridges and kopjes.
-It is a bio-diverse environment, populated with indigenous game, moving freely in their natural habitat..
-Many of the resident animals, from hedgehogs and otters, through carracul to eagle owl, have been rescued and released on the reserve by Free Me Wildlife Rehabilitation Centre, hosted by the Reserve.
+It is located within the Khatlhampi Private Reserve, a privately owned nature reserve which has more than 40 kilometers of walking, cycling and game drive trails through unspoiled grasslands, ancient dolomite valleys, natural fountains, discovered and yet to be discovered caves, indigenous forests, ridges and hills.
+It is a bio-diverse environment, populated with indigenous game, moving freely in their natural habitat.

 These are kept alongside artworks left in the temporary care of NIROX and NIROXprojects.